SOVEREIGNTY OF GOD, FREE WILL OF MAN AND UNIVERSAL ATONEMENT

 God is sovereign but He is also personal.
 The Bible in many places shows us a God Who is dynamically active in the world of men, interacting with them in personal ways.
 God is all powerful but, could it be, that He would have a purpose in limiting Himself in some ways for the sake of communicating and having relationship with finite human beings?
 Surely the greatest example of this is the incarnation of Jesus Christ.
 God became a man, was born in a manger, and lived with men, in bodily form, for 33 years.
 The Scripture says,

-Have this attitude in yourselves which was also in Christ Jesus, who, although He existed in the form of God, did not regard equality with God a thing to be grasped, but emptied Himself, taking the form of a bond-servant, and being made in the likeness of men.
-Being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross.
+Have this attitude [a]in yourselves which was also in Christ Jesus, who, although He existed in the form of God, did not regard equality with God a thing to be [b]grasped, but [c]emptied Himself, taking the form of a bond-servant, and being made in the likeness of men.
+Being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death [d]on a cross.

 Christians from many schools of thought agree that God limits Himself to actions consistent with His nature.
 What I mean is that God has the power to do all things but will never do anything that is against His character of Holiness.
 He will never lie or cheat or abuse.
 He limits Himself to holiness.
 Does this diminish or contradict God’s sovereignty?
 Such limitations do not contradict God being almighty, why?
 Because they are self-limitations.
 God is free to limit Himself.

 But is it not true that Christians are predestined by God?
-Yes the Bible says “For those whom He foreknew, He also predestined to become conformed to the image of His Son, so that He would be the firstborn among many brethren; and these whom He predestined, He also called; and these whom He called, He also justified; and these whom He justified, He also glorified.”(Romans 8:29-30).
+Yes the Bible says; “For those whom He foreknew, He also predestined to become conformed to the image of His Son, so that He would be the firstborn among many brethren; and these whom He predestined, He also called; and these whom He called, He also justified; and these whom He justified, He also glorified.”(Romans 8:29-30).
 These are two of four verses in the Bible where the word is used.
 The other two are Ephesians 1:5, 11.
 None of these verses use the word to mean predestined to damnation.
 Predestine is a word.
-How much are you going to make of this word?
-I believe it means that God draws men and women towards salvation.
-That does not mean that this drawing is irresistible.
-I don’t believe that there is anything in these texts which mandates an irresistible predestination.
-To get this interpretation of an irresistible predestination we have to go outside of these verses, and I would think that we would have to go outside of the Bible to arrive at such an interpretation.
+How much are we going to make of this word?
+I don’t claim to fully understand its meaning, but I come away from these texts with an understanding that salvation begins with God and that God draws men and women towards Himself and towards salvation.
+I would not say that such a personal drawing is irresistible.
+I don’t see anything in these texts which mandates an irresistible predestination to personal salvation or to personal damnation.

-If God’s will is that all men and women be saved and if Jesus’ sacrifice was for all men and women, then His salvation is open to all men and women to receive.
+If God’s will is that all men and women be saved, and if Jesus’ sacrifice was for all men and women, then His salvation is open to all men and women to receive.
 How is it received?
 By choice.
-This means that men have a free will.
+This means that men and women have a free will.
 God designed us this way.
-He made an atonement for our sin which, we could never earn or have made on our own, and then He offers it freely to us, putting responsibility in our hands to accept or reject it, by repentance and faith.
+He made an atonement for our sin which, we could never earn or have made on our own, and then He offers it freely to us, putting responsibility in our hands to accept or reject it.
+We accept it by repentance and faith.